[Original version May 2, 2017; updated April 11, 2019]

 - Panama: The Trump Organization developed a luxury hotel in Panama City, and the Panamanian government has stepped in to aid the project in various ways, including government-funded repair of privately-owned sewage and drainage systems, use of the hotel for various government functions, and favorable permitting and tax decisions—decisions that, while not illegal or necessarily improper, raise significant concerns about conflicts of interest.
 The drama concerning this property continued in February 2018, as the building’s majority owner, Orestes Fintiklis, tried to fire the Trump Organization for mismanaging the hotel’s finances, but the Trump Organization refused to leave, instigating a standoff in which the police were called; the Panamanian government is currently investigating whether there was “punishable conduct” by the Trump Organization.
 In March 2018, lawyers representing the Trump Organization sent a letter directly to Panamanian President Juan Carlos Verela asking him to intercede, warning that the dispute could have “repercussions” for Panama.
 The hotel was formally rebranded as a JW Marriott in September 2018.

-- Turkey: The Turkish conglomerate Dogan Holding was instrumental in developing the Trump Towers Istanbul, and continued to pay millions to the Trump Organization as of 2016.
-The Erdogan government, however, previously imposed a $2.5 billion tax fine on Dogan Holding, and could put further pressure on the company in the future.
+- Turkey: The Turkish conglomerate Dogan Holding developed and pays licensing fees to the Trump Organization for Trump Towers Istanbul—an estimated $5 million in the first half of 2015, which dropped to “between $100,000 and $1 million” in 2017.
+The Erdogan government previously imposed a $2.5 billion tax fine on Dogan Holding, and could put further pressure on the company in the future.
+(In 2018, an opposition party asked Erdogan to seize the buildings in retaliation for U.S. sanctions.)
 According to some reports, this is a deliberate strategy to pressure the Trump Administration.
 According to a Newsweek report, President Erdogan “told associates he believes he must keep pressure on Trump’s business partner [in Turkey] to essentially blackmail the president.”

 - United Arab Emirates: DAMAC Properties, a partner of the Trump Organization at its Trump World Golf Club Dubai, awarded the Middle East Subsidiary of China State Construction Engineering Corporation a $32 million contract to build a six-lane road as part of the residential piece of the golf club project called Akoya Oxygen.
 The companies’ news releases do not detail the exact timing of the contract, except to note that it was sometime in the first two months of 2017, which is around the time President Trump was inaugurated.
 The Trump Organization has said that the residential project and golf course are “totally unrelated,” despite marketing materials showing them to be intertwined.